 - f.
-Restart the primary and standby databases so that the preceding ALTER SYSTEM SET WALLET_ROOT statement takes effect. - 11.
-In the primary database, create your first TDE master encryption keys in Oracle Key Vault.
+Restart the primary and standby databases so that the preceding ALTER SYSTEM SET WALLET_ROOT statement takes effect. - g.
+After the database restarts, configure TDE to use Oracle Key Vault as the first keystore and the auto-open wallet in WALLET ROOT/tde as the secondary keystore.